-- Medication safety is the responsibility of everyone that prepares and/or administers medications at Capital Health - All in-patients and outpatients must have an Identification Band which is checked prior to administration of medications. - Always use two (2) patient identifiers.
-Patient name and birth date. - Do not use dangerous and unapproved abbreviations in the medical record. - Allergies are recorded in medical record according to policy and are written on all medication administration records.
+- Medication safety is the responsibility of everyone that prepares and/or administers medications at Capital Health

+- All in-patients and outpatients must have an Identification Band which is checked prior to administration of medications. - Always use two (2) patient identifiers.
+Patient name and birth date. - Do not use dangerous and unapproved abbreviations in the medical record. - Allergies are recorded in medical record according to policy and are recorded on all written or electronic medication administration records.